-14th November 2019 : Chrome on iOS does not detect a tabbed session being hidden behind another tab.
-It does detect the Chrome app being minimised or overridden by another app.
+Note: Historically, Chrome on iOS did not always detect a tab hidden behind another tab, though it did detect the app being minimised or replaced by another app.

 <!doctype html>